 START & FINISH: Cape Leeuwin

-In the history of Cape to Cape, we think this Stage 1 will be one of the best ever.
-At just under 47km in distance and 915 meters gained offers a challenging mix of climbs, descents and breathtaking views that gives you plenty to talk about and the perfect selfie backdrop for your first Instagram bragging post.
+At 40km in distance and 840 meters gained it’s a fast and furious stage with a challenging mix of pinchy climbs, fast descents and breathtaking views that’ll give you plenty to talk about and the perfect selfie backdrop for your first Instagram bragging post.

-Pros will complete stage 1 in just under 2 hours.
-Our last riders to cross the finish line at stage one will do so around 5 hours – but only because they slowed down to appreciate the incredible scenery.
+Pros will complete stage 1 in under 2 hours.
+Our last riders to cross the finish line at stage one will do so in around 4 to 5 hours – but only because they slowed down to appreciate the incredible scenery.

 Each stage will have at least 2 spectator points that will be the best spots on course to cheer on your mates.
-Check out the Spectator maps here.
+Spectator maps coming soon.

 Start & Finish

 Perched on Australia’s most south westerly tip, it will be hard to peel your eyes away from the breathtaking views across the rugged coastline and treacherous ocean.
-As you head out for 47km of great riding remember you’ll be back to savour that view with a well earned post ride frothy top.
+As you head out for 40km of great riding remember you’ll be back to savour that view with a well-earned post ride frothy top.